reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

 7. **[org.springframework.security.web.authentication.AnonymousAuthenticationFilter](https://docs.spring.io/spring-security/site/docs/4.0.x/apidocs/org/springframework/security/web/authentication/AnonymousAuthenticationFilter.html)** :
 If no `Authentication` object is found in the `SecurityContext`, it creates one with the principal `anonymousUser` and role `ROLE_ANONYMOUS`.
 8. **[org.springframework.security.web.access.ExceptionTranslationFilter](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/web/access/ExceptionTranslationFilter.html)** :
 Handles `AccessDeniedException` and `AuthenticationException` thrown within the filter chain.
-In case of `AuthenticationException` instances of `AuthenticationEntryPoint` are required to handle responses.
+For `AuthenticationException` instances of `AuthenticationEntryPoint` are required to handle responses.
-In case  of `AccessDeniedException`, this filter will delegate to `AccessDeniedHandler`.
-Its default implementation is `AccessDeniedHandlerImpl`.
+For `AccessDeniedException`, this filter will delegate to `AccessDeniedHandler` whose default implementation is `AccessDeniedHandlerImpl`.
 9. **[org.springframework.security.web.access.intercept.FilterSecurityInterceptor](https://docs.spring.io/spring-security/site/docs/6.0.0/api/org/springframework/security/web/access/intercept/FilterSecurityInterceptor.html)** :
 This filter is responsible for authorising every request that passes through the filter chain before the request hits the controller.

 ### Authentication
-Authentication is a process of verifying a user's credentials and ensuring his validity.
+Authentication is the process of verifying a user's credentials and ensuring his validity.
 Let's understand how the spring framework validates the default credentials created:

 **Step.1**: `UsernamePasswordAuthenticationFilter` gets called as a part of the security filter chain when FormLogin is enabled i.e when the request is made to the URL `/login`.